-Mayor Tom Henry and Fort Wayne Parks and Recreation Director Steve McDaniel cut the ribbon recently on the newly restored Salomon Farm Homestead, which will officially open for public tours during the Fall Harvest Festival at Salomon Farm Park on Friday, September 13 and Saturday, September 14.
+Mayor Tom Henry and Fort Wayne Parks and Recreation Director Steve McDaniel cut the ribbon on the restored Salomon Farm Homestead on September 5, 2019.

 The Salomon family immigrated from Lahde, Westfalen, Prussia in 1871 and settled where Salomon Farm Park sits today.
 Many of the projects on this working farm have been completely community funded and supported, including the restoration of the Homestead.
 Financial support for this project was provided by generous private donors, foundations, and grants.
 Furnishings are all circa 1930’s family heirlooms gifted to the park from citizens in Fort Wayne and surrounding counties.
 These heirlooms represent Salomon Farm Park’s and the Parks and Recreation Department’s commitment to protecting and celebrating Indiana heritage.

 Citizens now can rent the Salomon Homestead, especially as a compliment to Old Barn wedding parties.
 Area history programs will utilize the Homestead, and the space will be open for public tours during special events.